 Freelance fees guide for fully qualified interpreters (RSLI) and trainee interpreters (TSLI) or equivalent:

 Fee guidance information is collected from our membership on a triennial basis, the most recent in 2020.
 This information has been adjusted in line with inflation and is correct at time of publishing.
-Interpreters may increase their fees after this date and prior to new guidance being issued to allow for cost of living and inflation.

 BSL/English interpreters generally work in half or full day sessions.
 However, at the interpreter’s discretion, a ‘short duration’ fee may be charged if an assignment is local to the interpreter and/or short in duration.